jvario/Human-Activity-Recognition-using-RNNs-in-Smartphones/README.md

 	- `TestTheModel`:  This file contains the evaluation of the models in the dataset

 	- `Visualiazation`:  This file contains visualizations and detailed analysis of each step performed.
+	-
+# IV.
+Results: